 Course facilitator: Lucy Aphramor PhD RD

-This two-day course is designed for nutrition and counselling professionals working with children and families around eating for wellbeing and body confidence, including navigate weight concerns.
+This two-day course is designed for nutrition, counselling, social care and teaching professionals working with children and families around eating for wellbeing and body confidence, including navigate weight concerns.

 Part 1 explores the theory supporting a shift to Kindful Eating within an evidence-based approach focused on health-gain and body respect for all, called Well Now.
 We will consider how and why to integrate non-behavioural determinants of health into the clinical conversation on lifestyle and look at links between social factors and poor health outcomes.
 When we are aware of how non-dietary factors influence health our interventions are more ethical, effective and scientifically robust.